lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/2_Lesson_2/index.md

 title: Storing Things in Code - Variables
 weight: 2
 ---
 So far, our code has used concrete, static data to create visuals.
 However, we can use updatable, changing data in order to modify our projects while they are running in order to make them more dynamic.
-To do this, we use **_variables._** A variable is a container that stores a single value in the memory or our code so that we can use it at a later time, in multiple places throughout our code.
+To do this, we use _**variables.**_ A variable is a container that stores a single value in the memory or our code so that we can use it at a later time, in multiple places throughout our code.
 This make variables more flexible than fixed, concrete values.

 Take a look at the embedded code below:

-{{% codepen 400 pVXgNZ %}}
+{{% codepen 400 wXdQOE %}}

 In this code, we've drawn two polygons to the screen.
 The teal square is built using four fixed values as arguments; its location, width, and height will never be changed unless we stop the code, edit the values, and rerun the program.
 The pink rectangle uses two variables: "rectWidth" and "rectHeight".